 To make sure Pepcid is safe for you, tell your doctor or pharmacist if you have ever had:

-Ask a doctor before using Pepcid if you are pregnant.
+Ask a doctor before using Pepcid if you are pregnant or breast-feeding.

 How should I take Pepcid?